Undergraduate Learning Mentor (ULM) Program

 IB is offering two new courses, IB 193 and IB 192, intended to provide undergraduates with teaching experience in biology.
 IB 193 focuses on relevant pedagogy, including working with students with different learning styles and creating more inclusive classrooms, and IB 192 is intended to be a practicum that allows undergraduates to put ideas learned in 193 into practice in upper division lab courses that they have already completed.
 Students will have the opportunity to be Undergraduate Learning Mentors (ULM) in courses such as IB 131L (Human Anatomy Lab), IB 132L (Physiology Lab), IB 134L (Practical Genomics) and others.

-Please note that not all IB lab and field lab courses will be accepting ULMs, and we are still working to gather this information from faculty teaching in the fall semester.
+Please note that not at all IB lab and field lab courses will be accepting ULMs, and we are still working to gather this information from faculty teaching in the coming semester.
 We have listed the courses that we know of so far, but you may also list a course you are interested in and we will follow up to let you know if ULMs will be considered for it.

-1. Fill out the short application here: https://forms.gle/Yj6kokN74L4bDht8A
+To apply, fill out the short application here: https://forms.gle/4jpnGNejd4Fe5rSz8

-Questions?
-Please contact Dr. Jules Winters (jwinters@berkeley.edu), the coordinator for IB 192 and IB 193.
+If you have questions about the program, please contact Dr. Jules Winters (jwinters@berkeley.edu), the coordinator for IB 192 and IB 193.

 Tutoring